vyos/vyos-documentation/docs/services/dns-forwarding.rst

 .. cfgcmd:: set service dns forwarding listen-address

-   Local IPv4 or IPv6 addresses to bind to - waiting on this address for incoming connections.
+   The local IPv4 or IPv6 addresses to bind the DNS forwarder to.
+The forwarder will listen on this address for incoming connections.

 Example
 =======

-Router with two interfaces eth0 (WAN link) and eth1 (LAN) does want to make use of DNS split-horizon for example.com.
+A VyOS router with two interfaces - eth0 (WAN) and eth1 (LAN) - is required to implement a split-horizon DNS configuration for example.com.

-* DNS request for example.com need to get forwarded to IPv4 address 192.0.2.254
+In this scenario:

-  and IPv6 address 2001:db8:cafe::1
+* All DNS requests for example.com must be forwarded to a DNS server at 192.0.2.254 and 2001:db8:cafe::1
-* All other DNS requests are forwarded to DNS server listening on 192.0.2.1, 192.0.2.2, 2001:db8::1:ffff and 2001:db8::2:ffff
+* All other DNS requests will be forwarded to a different set of DNS servers at 192.0.2.1, 192.0.2.2, 2001:db8::1:ffff and 2001:db8::2:ffff
-* DNS server is listening on the LAN interface addresses only, 192.168.1.254 for IPv4 and 2001:db8::ffff for IPv6
+* The VyOS DNS forwarder will only listen for requests on the eth1 (LAN) interface addresses - 192.168.1.254 for IPv4 and 2001:db8::ffff for IPv6
-* Only clients from the LAN segment (192.168.1.0/24) are allowed to use this server
+* The VyOS DNS forwarder will only accept lookup requests from the LAN subnets - 192.168.1.0/24 and 2001:db8::/64

 .. code-block:: none